MaksimDzhangirov/backendBankExample/docs/part57-eng.md

 Fatal(args ...interface{})
 ```

-Now, what we need to do is to add the logger receiver in front of these 5
+Now, what we need to do is to add the `logger` receiver in front of these 5
 functions to turn them all into methods of the `Logger` struct.
 That's how
 we make our custom `Logger` struct to implement all required functions
-of the `asynq` Logger interface.
+of the `asynq.Logger` interface.

 ```go
 // Debug logs a message at Debug level.